gautampunhani/sales-listener/README.md

 2. Adjustment Operators needs to be applied to all the recorded sales.
 3. Aggregated report of Adjustment Operators will be for the current set of 50 messages.
 4. All sales messages are in same currency denomination.
 Here they are `p`.
+5. For Doubt #1,Assuming Application will only process 50 messages.
+6. For Doubt #2, Assuming only the Adjustments applied need to be logged, not the price that got adjusted.

 #Prerequisites